NAV on 2019/07/19

 Satrix Investment Team

-The current quarter was again very quiet on the corporate action front.
+The current quarter was again somewhat quiet on the corporate action front.

 The Satrix Property Index Fund is a specialist portfolio.
 In selecting securities for this portfolio, the investment manager shall seek an investment medium for investors which shall have as its main objective the provision of a total compounded annual return of capital and income which substantially matches the notional performance of the FTSE/JSE SA Listed Property Index (J253), after taking into consideration all costs and regulatory compliance requirements.In order to achieve these objectives, the securities normally to be acquired in the Sanlam Investment Management Property Index Fund portfolio shall consist of those shares, at fair market prices, which substantially make up the FTSE/JSE SA Listed Property Index (J253) with due regard to the weightings defined therein.
 Other securities (derivatives) and assets in liquid form may be included from time to time to account for liquidity and index fluctuations.
 Apart from the above, the portfolio may also invest in participatory interests of portfolios of collective investment schemes registered in the Republic of South Africa or of participatory interest in collective investment schemes or other similar schemes operated in territories with a regulatory environment which is to the satisfaction of the manager and the trustee of a sufficient standard to provide for investor protection which is at least equivalent to that in South Africa.
 The underlying CIS portfolios will always be property tracker portfolios.